thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 incoming connections to both port A and B when `stopListening()` is called all connections, both to ports A and B, are to be terminated.

-Once this method returns its callback no further `peerAvailabilityChanged` events will be received until `startListening()` is called.
+Once this method calls the submitted callback no further `peerAvailabilityChanged` events will be received until `startListening()` is called.

 `stopListening()` may be called successfully at any time, even if `startListening()` has not been called.